 Is patina a guarantee of authenticity?
 Absolutely not.

 Old redials do exist.
 By the ton.
 People often buy them, firmly believing in their authenticity, basing that belief on nothing more than patina.
-So as much as patina can be in a way a sign of originality, that does not relieve you of the necessity to investigate the watch further.

 From this one, we can immediately learn three things: